NOMADIC BACKPACKER

 Her male colleague wanted to know what I was doing.

-Well if I wasn't allowed to walk through I would just stand there and wait for a ride.
+Well, if I weren't allowed to walk through, I would just stand there and wait for a ride.
 They sure love making things difficult here!

 I got a ride pretty quickly.
-He took me to Chetumal, dropping me off at BanCoppel where I took out some money, as they have the lowest ATM withdrawal fees in Mexico.
+He took me to Chetumal, dropping me off at BanCoppel, where I took out some money, as they are one of the best ATMs to use in Mexico.

 Back in Mexico after 4 months away (photo from Chetumal):